Server Settings for Windows

-Sisense Administrators have access to the Data Settings page located in the Data Management section of the Admin page.
+Sisense Administrators have access to the Data Settings page located in the Data Sources section of the Admin page.

 From the Data Settings page, Administrators can modify memory allocation, the number of simultaneous queries that can be handled, and query caching executed by Sisense.